-The United States will begin to use drones to combat submarines.
-Recently, the US Navy successfully tested General Atomics' MQ-9A Reaper drone with a container used to mount sonar buoys.
+The United States will start using drones to fight submarines.
+The US Navy recently conducted successful tests drone MQ-9A Reaper from General Atomics with a container that was used to install sonar buoys.

 This innovation is for the MQ-9B SeaGuardian drone, which is being developed for the US Navy.
 New containers will allow the American MQ-9 Reaper drones to become anti-submarine aviation.